Willie Cole: Early life

-Willie Cole was born in 1955 in Somerville, New Jersey.
-He later moved to Newark, New Jersey, where he found a passion for the field of arts.
-He says, “I think I was an artist in a previous life.
+Willie Cole was born on January 3, 1955 in Somerville, New Jersey, and after his parents separated he moved with his mother and sister to Newark, New Jersey, where he found a passion for the field of arts.
+He says, "I think I was an artist in a previous life.
 When I was 3 years old, my mom found me drawing in the kitchen, and since then, my family always said I was an artist.
 I went along with it.
-I enjoyed it.”
+I enjoyed it."
 Cole later took classes at the Newark Museum.
-After attending the museum for lessons, he was accepted to the Arts High School of Newark.
+After attending the museum for lessons, he was accepted to Newark Arts High School.

 Cole received his Bachelor of Fine Arts degree from the School of Visual Arts in New York in 1976, and continued his studies at the Art Students League of New York from 1976 to 1979.
-Cole currently lives and works in Mine Hill, New Jersey.
+Cole lives and works in Mine Hill Township, New Jersey.

 Career

 In 1978, Cole found work as a graphic designer for the Queens County Borough Hall as part of the Comprehensive Employment and Training Act's employment of artists.
 Further pursuing his passion, he later progressed and hosted his first major gallery show, located at Franklin Furnace Gallery in New York City, in 1989.
 In 1990, he participated as the Artist-In-Residence at the Studio Museum, located in Harlem, New York.

 Willie Cole is the recipient of many awards.
 In 1991, he received The Penny McCall Foundation Grant.
 In 1995, he received the Louis Comfort Tiffany Foundation Grant.
 In 1996, he received a Joan Mitchell Foundation Award, which annually supports 15 US-based artists working in painting and sculpture, providing financial support, skill development, and community building.
 In 2000, Cole was artist-in-residence at the John Michael Kohler Arts Center Arts/ Industry Program in Sheboygan, Wisconsin.
 In 2002, he received the Augustus Saint-Gaudens Memorial Fellowship, an award presented to an emerging artist practicing in the United States.
 In 2006, he received the David C. Driskell Prize, the first national award to honor and celebrate contributions to the field of African-American art and art history, established by the High Museum of Art in Atlanta, Georgia.

 Cole is represented by Alexander and Bonin Gallery in New York; and by Guido Maus, beta pictoris gallery / Maus Contemporary in Birmingham, AL.

 In 2023, Cole's work With a Heart of Gold, was acquired by the Pérez Art Museum Miami through the institution's Fund for Black Art program.